s-d-m/local_jira/docs/src/communication_protocol.md

 Each request has a simple format:
 ```
-<token><space><request><space>[<request,parameters,separated,by,commas>]<newline>
+<token><space><request>[<space><request,parameters,separated,by,commas>]<newline>
 ```

-It is of importance that the line always contains three chunks separated by a space character.
+Valid requests always contain two or three chunks separated by a space character.
-The last chunk might be an empty string, that is if the request do not take parameter, the line will finish by `<space><newline>`.
-This is due to simplify parsing as much as possible and do one length check only.
+Some request takes parameters and some don't.

+For the case of request taking no parameters, the following form shall be used:
+`<token><space><request><newline>`.
+It is to be noted that passing an empty parameter to a request taking no parameter must be rejected by the server.
+In other words, using `<token><space><request><space><newline>` is an error and no request will be processed.

+For the case of requests taking parameters, the following form is to be used:
+`<token><space><request><space><request,parameters,separated,by,commas><newline>`
+If a request has more than one parameter, those must be concatenated together, separated by comma characters.
+Please note that having two consecutive commas means passing a parameter which is empty.
+Similarly, if the list of parameters is terminated by a comma, the server will interpret it as having an empty parameter after that comma.
+To put it simple, commas serve the role of separators, with no exceptions of particular case.

 ### token